In the UEM marketspace, Microsoft Intune is a true cloud-based SaaS service for

-Certificate Revocation List (CRL) is an information that the CA publishes in regular interval which contains the information of the certificates that has been revoked.
+Certificate Revocation List (CRL) is information that the CA publishes at regular interval which contains the information of the certificates that has been revoked.

 Once CA publishes a certificate, it remains valid from the time it is issued (Not Before) till it reaches the expiry date (Not After).
 However, in between the validity period, a certificate may get invalidated due to various reasons.
 In such circumstances, the CA operator can revoke a certificate that the CA issued making the certificate useless.

-So when C receives a request from B to grant access to resource, C will also check the CRL if the certificate as provided is still valid or has been revoked.
+So when C receives a request from B to grant access to resources, C will also check the CRL if the certificate as provided is still valid or has been revoked.

 Chain Building – Learn the basics of PKI

-The above is considering there is only an Enterprise Root CA, which itself is the Issuing CA. In real world, most organizations who has invested on on-premise PKI infrastructure will have a multi-tier PKI infrastructure – one Enterprise Root CA per AD forest and multiple levels of Sub CA, and any one of those Sub CA is configured as the Issuing CA.
+The above is considering there is only an Enterprise Root CA, which itself is the Issuing CA. In the real world, most organizations who have invested in on-premise PKI infrastructure will have a multi-tier PKI infrastructure – one Enterprise Root CA per AD forest and multiple levels of Sub CA, and any one of those Sub CA is configured as the Issuing CA.

 This is commonly referred to as “PKI Chain Building” where the Challenger verifies the digital signature of each CA public certificate until forming the chain of hierarchy to the Root.